 The place of women in the 4L Trophy: increasingly numerous crews

-The 4L Trophy, a student and solidarity raid across the Moroccan desert, sees the place of women growing every year.
-Once a minority, they now represent an important part of the crews and contribute to evolving the image of rally-raid, too often perceived as a male-dominated world.
+The 4L Trophy, a student solidarity raid across the Moroccan desert, sees the place of women growing every year.
+Long a minority, they now represent an important part of the crews and contribute to changing the image of rally-raid, too often perceived as a male-dominated world.

 From a male-dominated world to a mixed adventure

 Historically, rally-raids were associated with a world of men, between mechanics, performance and extreme conditions.
-Yet from the very first editions of the 4L Trophy, pioneering all-female crews set off, proving that with determination, a compass and a road book, they had every right to be on the Moroccan trails.
+Yet, from the earliest editions of the 4L Trophy, pioneering female crews took the start, proving that with determination, a compass and a road book, they had every place on the Moroccan trails.
 Today, nearly 30% of crews are 100% female.
-A progression that reflects the evolution of mindsets, the rise of women's sports and the visibility of inspiring role models in automotive, sport and solidarity.
+A progression that reflects the evolution of mindsets, the rise of women's sports and the visibility of inspiring role models in automotive, sports and solidarity.

 Strong motivations and specific challenges